-Every region has its own specialty and all of it’s good.
+Every region has its own specialty, and all of it’s good.
 The Carolina’s have their whole hog.
 Missouri, Kentucky, and Tennessee have pork ribs.
-Alabama is famous for its BBQ chicken and even California has its tri-tip.
+Alabama is famous for its BBQ chicken, and even California has its tri-tip.

 Keeping it Simple

-I have tried to shorten the time, but the physics of beef brisket demand at least 12-14 hours to get these results.
+I have tried to shorten the time, but the physics of beef brisket demands at least 12-14 hours to get these results.
 This is a labor of love and requires patience.
 The result will be the best brisket you have ever tasted outside of Central Texas.
 You’ll get to see your guests eat slowly, eyes closed, no conversation…heaven.